paritytech/polkadot-sdk/src/api/chainHead_unstable_body.md

 The JSON-RPC server must start obtaining the body (in other words the list of transactions) of the given block.

-This function will later generate notifications looking like this:
+This function will later generate notifications in the following format:

 ```json
 {